Order GOBIIFORMES: Family OXUDERCIDAE (a-o)

 Oxyurichthys stigmalophius (Mead & Böhlke 1958) stigma, mark or spot; lophius, crested, presumably referring to jet-black blotch at posterior end of first dorsal fin

-Oxyurichthys takagi Pezold 1998 in honor of Kazunori Takagi, Tokyo University of Fisheries, whose studies of gobioid oculoscapular canals revealed their significance to gobioid systematics [presumably a noun in apposition, without the patronymic “i”]
+Oxyurichthys takagi Pezold 1998 in honor of Kazunori Takagi, Tokyo University of Fisheries, whose studies of gobioid oculoscapular canals revealed their significance to gobioid systematics [presumably a noun in apposition, without the genitive “i”]

 Oxyurichthys tentacularis (Valenciennes 1837) tentacled, referring to slender, pointed tentacle on posterior half of eye, an outgrowth of the sclerotic coat, just above the margin